-A critique is an analysis of a critique submission, e.g., a written piece of prose or poetry, or a stage presentation or performance.
+A critique is an analysis of a critique submission, i.e., a written piece of prose or poetry.

 The purpose of a critique is to provide the submission’s creator with insight regarding the submission’s merits and faults, and to offer advice regarding how the submission might be improved.